 KPMG LLP provides some non-audit services.
 Assurances were provided by KPMG LLP in their proposal document prior to their appointment that the provision of these services does not represent a conflict of interests or a threat to their independence as external auditors.
-KPMG LLP have systems and processes in place to assess potential conflicts of interest as they arise and will notify management and the Risk and Audit Policy on the provision of non-audit services Committee in June 2017 and compliance is monitored by the Committee.
+KPMG LLP have systems and processes in place to assess potential conflicts of interest as they arise and will notify management and the Risk and Audit Committee immediately should there be a risk of potential conflict of interest.
+The Policy on the provision of non-audit services by the external auditor was reviewed by the Committee in June 2017 and compliance is monitored by the Committee.